PennTURBO/Turbo-Documentation/drivetrain.md

 ### Running Drivetrain

 A few prerequisites are required before running Drivetrain.

 * You should have Java 1.8 installed and on your system path.
 * There are two ways to run Drivetrain: [using SBT and using a precompiled .jar file](#waystorundrivetrain).
 If you want to run the source code without using a precompiled .jar file, you need to install [SBT](https://www.scala-sbt.org/), which will compile and execute the application.
 [Windows](http://www.scala-sbt.org/0.13/docs/Installing-sbt-on-Windows.html) users may have to install SBT and add it as a system variable for this to work.
 If you are running from a precompiled .jar file, SBT is not necessary.
 * You will need a running instance of [Ontotext Graph DB](http://graphdb.ontotext.com/) with an empty, non-reasoning repository.
 The free version should work fine.
-* For the medication mapping system to work, the R language must be installed, along with the following R packages:
-	- e1071
-	- stringr
-	- stringdist
-	- plyr
-* A Solr instance containing a collection loaded with the relevant dictionary is also required for our Medication Mapping in its current state.
-If you want to use the Medication Mapping functionality, you will have to create your own Solr collection and Support Vector Machine.
-More details will follow.

-If you attempt to run the full Drivetrain stack and you do not have R and all the relevant packages installed and an instance of Solr running with a collection named 'dtmeds', the program will notify you that it is not able to run the Medication Mapping segment.

 Once you have all of these technologies installed, you are ready to clone the repository and start working with the Drivetrain software.